-This Colorado chili was inspired from a dish from what was my favorite Mexican restaurant of all time, Casa Mia in Santa Monica Canyon, CA. While the restaurant is gone, the memory of their incredibly delicious chili lives on.
-This is extremely similar, though my version is a chili with chocolate!
+This Chocolate-Chipotle Chili was inspired from a dish from what was my favorite Mexican restaurant of all time, Casa Mia in Santa Monica Canyon, CA. While the restaurant is gone, the memory of their incredibly delicious Colorado chili lives on.
+This is extremely similar, though my version is a chocolate chili recipe.
 On Tuesday nights my dad would go on his weekly Sierra Club hike, I would go to gymnastics practice, and my mom and brother would go to one of the best Mexican restaurants of all time — Casa Mia in Santa Monica Canyon, CA.

 My mom and brother went Tuesday nights, but we all went together at least once a week also.
 Casa Mia was a dive.
 Seconds from the ocean, in Santa Monica Canyon, CA, it was very small and dark.
 With burgundy vinyl booths, each table had an old school, round red candle holder covered with a white “net.”
 Just across from the tiny, full bar, stood the most awesome old jukebox ever, that played oldie after oldie.
 And from just about every table you could see the owner/cook, Joanne Livas, putting orders on the kitchen window shelf.